Regular hours are Monday – Friday, 9 am to 5 pm.

 Call me, Glenn Steeg, the approachable workers comp attorney, and the most successful courtroom workers comp attorney in southwest Michigan … with over 30 years experience helping people injured at work get the full workers comp benefits they deserve.

-hear about the situation you find yourself in, answer your workers comp questions & give you professional legal advice you can act on.
+I want to hear about the situation you find yourself in, answer your workers comp questions & give you professional legal advice you can act on.

 I’ve single-handedly recovered multiple millions of dollars in workers comp claims for my clients … so I’ve seen employers try just about every trick in the book to avoid paying fully for the injuries their work environments caused.